-Withdrawal rates.
-Both the Lapperre trial and the subanalysis of the TORCH trial reported rates of withdrawals; however, neither analysis provides reasons for withdrawals (Table 30).^{126,132} The subanalysis of the TORCH trial reported lower rates of withdrawal in the fluticasone/salmeterol combination group compared to the placebo group (27.0% vs. 35.0%; no statistical testing provided).126 Conversely, the Lapperre trial, an RCT with a mean baseline FEV1 percent predicted of 63.0 percent, reported similar numbers of withdrawals between patients treated with fluticasone/salmeterol combination and those on placebo (19.0% vs. 20.0%; no statistical testing provided).132
+Both the Lapperre trial and the subanalysis of the TORCH trial reported rates of withdrawals; however, neither analysis provides reasons for withdrawals (Table 30).^{126,132} The subanalysis of the TORCH trial reported lower rates of withdrawal in the fluticasone/salmeterol combination group compared to the placebo group (27.0% vs. 35.0%; no statistical testing provided).126 Conversely, the Lapperre trial, an RCT with a mean baseline FEV1 of 63.0 percent of predicted, reported similar numbers of withdrawals between the fluticasone/salmeterol and placebo groups (19.0% vs. 20.0%; no statistical testing provided).132

-Composite and individual adverse events.
-Only the subanalysis of mild-to-moderate COPD of the TORCH trial reported the incidence of composite adverse events (Table 30).126 Results of the incidence of any adverse event, serious adverse events, and fatal adverse events were found to be similar between those treated with fluticasone/salmeterol and those treated with placebo (86.2% vs 86.6%, 35.0% vs 36.0%, and 4.8% vs. 6.8%, respectively; no statistical testing provided).
+Only the subanalysis of mild to moderate COPD of the TORCH trial reported the incidence of composite adverse events (Table 30).126 Results of the incidence of any adverse event, serious adverse events, and fatal adverse events were similar between the fluticasone/salmeterol and placebo groups (86.2% vs. 86.6%, 35.0% vs. 36.0%, and 4.8% vs. 6.8%, respectively; no statistical testing provided).
 The treatment association of adverse events was not reported or commented on by study authors.
-Common adverse events (incidence $\geq 3\%$ of study population) reported on FDA labels were generally mild and ranged from throat irritation and headaches to pneumonia and dizziness (Appendix E).
+Common adverse events (incidence of \geq 3% of study population) reported on FDA labels were generally mild and ranged from throat irritation and headaches to pneumonia and dizziness (Appendix E).

-Pneumonia.
-Only the subanalysis of mild-to-moderate COPD of the TORCH trial reported the incidence of pneumonia and the Kaplan-Meier probability of pneumonia between those treated with salmeterol/fluticasone and those on placebo (Table 30).126 Results showed a higher Kaplan-Meier probability of developing pneumonia among participants in the treatment group compared to the control group (15.3% vs. 10.6%; no statistical testing provided).
-Additionally, there was a higher incidence rate of pneumonia in the treatment group (56 cases per 1,000 treatment-years) than the control group (43 cases per 1,000 treatment-years).
+Only the subanalysis of mild to moderate COPD of the TORCH trial reported the incidence of pneumonia and the Kaplan-Meier probability of pneumonia in the salmeterol/fluticasone and placebo groups (Table 30).126 Results showed a higher Kaplan-Meier probability of developing pneumonia in the treatment group than in the control group (15.3% vs. 10.6%; no statistical testing provided).
+Additionally, there was a higher incidence rate of pneumonia in the treatment group (56 cases per 1,000 treatment-years) than in the control group (43 cases per 1,000 treatment-years).
 Overall, there was no evidence of treatment differences by severity of COPD (p=0.402).126